 Outdoor cargo movement & tracking

-2G / 4G Enabled Cellular IOT devices for cargo monitoring & tracking
+2G / 4G Enabled sensor devices for cargo monitoring & tracking

 Logistics providers who move goods by land, air or sea need quick, real-time information to make decisions that will help them in the timely and safe delivery of their cargo.
-The use of the Internet of things in transport and logistics is very high now, because of its ability to provide precise information, location tracking and so on.
+The use of the IOT platform for logistics is very valuable now, because of its ability to provide precise information, enhanced customer service, information sharing, location tracking and so on.

 The customer portal module of Ripples-FMS integrates wireless sensor devices for warehouse monitoring and truck cargo tracking.
 This helps improve the visibility aspects of supply chain logistics.

-It must be understood, however, that transport companies who are looking to include the internet of things in logistics are likely to face tactical and technical challenges.
+It must be understood, however, that transport companies who are looking to include the IOT in logistics are likely to face tactical and technical challenges.
 Organizations will first need to visualize what business problems of theirs and of their customers, IOT applications can resolve.
 The vision also needs to address the implications of IoT for the strategic position of the company and the ecosystem relationships.

-For this, organizations will first need to understand how the internet of things creates value; basically, IoT is all about creating, communicating, combining, analyzing, and using information from actual objects ( in this case, transported goods, vehicles) through other objects ( sensors).
+For this, organizations will first need to understand how the internet of things creates value; basically, IoT is all about creating value to the customer – communicating, combining, analyzing, and using information from actual objects ( in this case, transported goods, vehicles) through other objects ( sensors).
 Hence, the value created by IoT depends on the flow of such information through this system, so they need to ensure that the info flows seamlessly.

 Logistics is basically about moving stuff from Place A to Place B, C or D. The chief service elements of transport and logistics are: the things that move, or goods, and things that do the moving – warehouses, vehicles, and the transport network (air, sea, road etc.) Obviously, the value creation depends on the capacity, effectiveness, dependability, manageability and the cost at which the organization can provide the services of warehousing and transporting.